 Universities and Higher Education Systems (HESs) are often ranked by various well-known organizations.
 However, recent studies have raised questions as to whether it is fair to compare institutions and countries with different structures.
 These criticisms have merit, as it is challenging to create a one-dimensional ranking system that can accurately compare complex systems like universities or HESs.
-This paper introduces University "Leagues," which differ from the existing global rankings leagues.
+This paper introduces university "Leagues," which differ from the existing global rankings leagues.

 The main challenge is to define leagues by simultaneously selecting criteria and countries/universities that meet the criteria.
 In this work, leagues are defined by an unsupervised bi-clustering method, using a set of indicators and a set of countries/universities.
 The bi-clustering methods are demonstrated on two different data sets: the ranking of Higher Education Systems and the global Round University Ranking of institutions.
 The top-, mid-, and lowerperforming leagues are established based on a given threshold.
 The proposed set of leagues allows overlapping both on indicators and on universities.
 Overlapping can help university management determine how to improve their institution's ranking or move up to a higher league.
-Las universidades y los sistemas de enseñanza superior suelen ser objeto de clasificación por parte de diversas organizaciones de renombre.
-Sin embargo, estudios recientes han puesto en duda que sea justo comparar instituciones y países con estructuras diferentes.
-Estas críticas tienen fundamento, ya que es difícil crear un sistema de clasificación unidimensional que pueda comparar con precisión sistemas complejos como las universidades o los sistemas de enseñanza superior.
-Este documento introduce las "ligas" universitarias, que difieren de las actuales ligas de clasificación mundial.